 Download Article

-This paper provides evidence that inflation targeting delivered well-anchored inflation expectations during the post-2020 inflation surge.
-Using a macroeconomic model, we first illustrate how long-term nominal interest rates respond to an unexpected burst of inflation under both anchored and unanchored inflation expectations.
-Then, we evaluate these predictions using high-frequency financial market data from nine advanced economies.
-Specifically, we examine whether inflation expectations embedded in asset prices remained anchored as inflation climbed in the aftermath of the pandemic.
-Our results suggest that inflation expectations were just as well, or in some countries better anchored, after the pandemic.
-We show that this favorable outcome was broadly accompanied by perceptions of an aggressive monetary policy response to above-target inflation.
+This paper provides evidence that inflation targeting delivered anchored inflation expectations during the post-2020 inflation surge.
+Using a macroeconomic model, we illustrate how long-term nominal interest rates respond to an unexpected burst of inflation under both anchored and unanchored inflation expectations.
+We then evaluate these predictions using high-frequency financial market data from nine advanced economies and illustrate three main findings.
+First, inflation expectations embedded in asset prices were just as well, or in some countries better anchored, after the pandemic.
+Second, this favorable outcome was broadly accompanied by perceptions of an aggressive monetary policy response to above-target inflation.
+And, third, the stability of longer-term inflation expectations greatly improved labor market outcomes during disinflation, contributing to much smaller sacrifice ratios relative to the 1970’s and 80’s.

 JEL classifications: E32, E52